alena-zayts/LLMs_for_integers_addition/README.md

 ### Solution description: train T5 on arithmetic problems.

-First, we will discuss the process of training the model
+First, we will discuss the process of training the model (see solution2_10e_pretraining: solution2_training_notebook.ipynb, training.py, training_settings.py, utils.py)

 #### 0. Question form
 Training, development, and test sets are programmatically generated.
 The input template is always “What is [number1] plus [number2]?”, where